-You can deduct medical expenses to the extent they exceed 10 percent of your adjusted gross income (that’s all the money you make, minus a few specific adjustments such as traditional retirement plan contributions and one-half of self-employment tax).
+The good news is you don’t need a tax return calculator or a special tool to figure out how much you can deduct for medical expenses when filing taxes.
+The way it works is straightforward: You can count medical expenses as deductions if your medical expenses exceed 10 percent of your adjusted gross income — that is, all the money you make, minus a few specific adjustments such as traditional retirement plan contributions and one-half of self-employment tax.
 That threshold is downgraded to 7.5 percent if you or your spouse is 65 years of age or older.

-Let’s say you make $50,000 and meet the requirement for a 7.5 percent deduction.
-Your adjusted gross income multiplied by 7.5 percent equals $3,750 (your “floor”).
-If you had medical expenses of $5,000, you could deduct $1,250 as an itemized deduction on your tax return, assuming you had enough other itemized deductions to make it worthwhile.
+For example, you make $50,000 and meet the requirement for a 7.5 percent deduction.
+Your AGI multiplied by 7.5 percent equals $3,750 — the number that would be referred to as your floor.
+If you had medical expenses of $6,500, you could deduct $2,750 — the amount exceeding your floor — as an itemized deduction on your income tax return, assuming you had enough other itemized deductions to make it worthwhile.

 You can deduct most costs of medical care and insurance for yourself and your dependents.
-Deduct expenses in the year you pay them, even if you only mail the check or put it on your credit card before the year ends.
-Include the costs of:
+Deduct expenses from your federal and state tax filings in the year you pay them, even if you only mail the check or put it on your credit card before the year ends.
+Per the IRS, you can include the costs of:

 - Office visits to physicians, surgeons, dentists, chiropractors, Christian Science practitioners and other medical professionals